Hospital to Home (H2H) is our flagship newborn follow-up programme supporting high-risk infants in the hospital and when they return home.

 H2H addresses a critical gap.
 Babies born small and sick have an increased risk of complications after discharge.
-Hospital to Home strengthens hospital discharge processes, provides comprehensive parent education, strengthens breastfeeding practices, and promotes care that encourages healthy brain development.
+While babies are still in hospital, H2H strengthens discharge processes, provides comprehensive parent education, strengthens lactation and breastfeeding practices, and promotes care that encourages healthy brain development.

 H2H shows improvements in

-Parents and Community Health Workers had more hope that preterm babies could survive and thrive after H2H.
+Parents and community health workers in the H2H programme had more hope that preterm babies could survive and thrive.

 We have developed a “Hospital to Home package” that will allow other organisations to roll out H2H in their facilities and communities.
 Though H2H is part of our AdaraNewborn model and will be rolled out to all AdaraNewborn facilities, it is also available as a standalone package.

 This package is targeted at health professionals or leaders working in hospitals in low-resource settings who want to decrease the risk of preventable newborn deaths.
 It includes all the materials and instructions necessary for other facilities to implement their own programme.

 The package has been endorsed by the Uganda Ministry of Health who expressed the shared goal of wanting to see this programme scaled to other public facilities across the country.

 When baby Sally was born small and sick, her mother, Esther, feared she wouldn’t survive.